Understanding the Different Ways a Course could be Taught

 In-Person (Face-to-Face)

 In-Person (Face-to-Face) courses physically meet at a location.
 Students attend class on designated days and times for scheduled lectures or labs with the instructor at one of the college's campus or center locations.
-Please ensure, when registering, to note at which campus or center your course is scheduled to be taught.
+When registering, please be sure to note at which campus or center your course is scheduled to be taught.
 Additionally, while instruction takes place face-to-face, most in-person courses utilize Blackboard to supplement instruction outside of class time.
 Many faculty members will post the syllabus and grades for students to access online.

 Online